Background & Staff

 SEEtheWILD was founded in 2012 by conservationists Brad Nahill & Dr. Wallace J. Nichols to expand the market for wildlife conservation travel.
 The project is fiscally sponsored by The Ocean Foundation.

 Brad Nahill: Co-founder & Director

-Brad launched SEE Turtles with Dr. Wallace J. Nichols in 2008 to build the market for sea turtle conservation tourism.
-He has worked in sea turtle conservation, ecotourism, and environmental education for 12 years with organizations including Ocean Conservancy, Rare, Asociacion ANAI (Costa Rica), and the Academy of Natural Sciences (Philadelphia).
+Brad launched SEEtheWILD with Dr. Wallace J. Nichols in 2012 to build the market for wildlife conservation tourism.
+He has worked in sea turtle conservation, ecotourism, and environmental education for 12 years with organizations including SEE Turtles, Ocean Conservancy, Rare, Asociacion ANAI (Costa Rica), and the Academy of Natural Sciences (Philadelphia).
 He has also consulted for several ecotourism companies and non-profits, including EcoTeach and Costa Rican Adventures.

 Brad is a member of the Awards Committee of the International Sea Turtle Society and has authored several book chapters, blogs, and abstracts on turtle conservation and ecotourism and has presented at major travel conferences and sea turtle symposia.
 Brad has a BS in Environmental Economics from Penn State University and teaches a class on ecotourism at Mount Hood Community College.
 He also co-authored the book A Worldwide Travel Guide to Sea Turtles with Dr. Wallace J. Nichols and Melissa Gaskill.

 Dr. Wallace J. Nichols: Co-founder